Cirice/FastNCD/README.md

     return 0;
 }
 ```

-### Dependencies
+## Dependencies

 Don't forget to install the following libraries (headers and library files):

     - Boost iostreams library (version 1.67.0 or newer)
     - Google's Snappy compression library
+    - Zlib
+    - BZip2
-    - zlib
+    - Catch2 (for testing)
-    - libbz2
+    - CMake

-Usually on a `Debian` based operating system like `Mint` or `Ubuntu`, and of course `Debian` itself you could install these dependencies by executing the following command in your shell environment:
+Usually on a `Debian` based operating system like `Mint` or `Ubuntu`, and of course `Debian` itself you could install
+these dependencies by executing the following command in your shell environment:

-    sudo apt-get install libboost-iostreams-dev libsnappy-dev
+    sudo apt-get install libboost-iostreams-dev libsnappy-dev zlib1g-dev libbz2-dev catch2 CMake

-### Important thing to remember
+## Important Notes

-The code is developed and tested mainly using `Boost 1.67.0` on `Debian Buster` using `GCC 8.3`, but I guess it should work on the other operating systems that are derivatives of Debian 10 code-base (or newer) too without any modifications.
+The code is developed and tested mainly using `Boost 1.67.0` on `Debian Buster` using `GCC 8.3`, but I guess it should

-### Todo

-- [ ] Improving the tests
+work on the other operating systems that are derivatives of Debian 10 code-base (or newer) too without any
+modifications.

+## TODO

-- [ ] Adding support for more real-world compressors
+- [ ] Adding support for more compression methods, like:
     - [ ] `Zstd`
     - [ ] `LZMA`
     - [ ] `Brotli`
     - [ ] `LZ4`
-- [ ] Improving the interface to use (most compressors can accept many different settings that make them distinct)